Girl Guides Association of Brunei Darussalam: History

 Following the Brunei revolt in December 1962, practically all guiding operations ceased.
 Princess Nor Ehsani agreed to serve as state commissioner from 1963 to 1970, and the movement resumed its activities when a British trainer visited.
 To further promote guiding throughout the nation, the government established the position of organising commissioner in the Department of Education in 1966.
 This position's duties included setting up Guide companies and Brownie packs in schools.
 Nine new Brownie packs and fourteen new Guide companies have been established by 1972.

 The association nearly came to a complete standstill in 1972 when its president quit.
 Companies and packs closed, and membership declined.
-Princess Masna Bolkiah agreed to take over as president in September 1983.
-She started new programs and activities that gave gfuiding a new lease of life.
+Princess Masna agreed to take over as president in September 1983.
+She started new programs and activities that gave guiding a new lease of life.
 A significant membership drive was started, and it was a huge success.
 Thirteen packs and seven new firms were established by 1986, while the rest resumed operations.

 In 1986, the Guide Association signed a Deed of Transfer, granting the Girl Guides Association of Brunei Darussalam self-government in all areas of operation.
 Brunei gained independence in 1984.
 The association debuted new uniforms and enrolling badges in 1990.
 The association became a full member of the World Association of Girl Guides and Girl Scouts (WAGGGS) on 17 July 1996.
 New patrol badges featuring regional fruits and flowers were issued in 1995.
 The association commemorated Girl Guiding's 50th anniversary in 2001.
 Pengiran Anak Saleha awarded certificates of appreciation during the 2006 celebration, which commemorated the association's 55th anniversary of founding.
-The certificate of gratitude was also given to Princess Nor Ehsani and four other recipients, including Princess Masna Bolkiah, who received Gold Badges for 20 years of Long Service.
+The certificate of gratitude was also given to Princess Nor Ehsani and four other recipients, including Princess Masna, who received Gold Badges for 20 years of Long Service.